Sudhanshu480/Blog_Genration/README.md

 └── README.md                             # Project documentation
 ```

-## Contributions
+## Contributing

 Contributions are welcome!
+Please feel free to fork this repository and submit pull requests to propose changes or improvements.